 Second, valuable content inside carousels can be hidden from search engines, especially if dynamically loaded via JavaScript after the initial page load.
 Important reviews stuck in hidden slides may not be indexed at all.

-Resource: Need a refresher on how Google handles JavaScript crawling and indexing?
+Resource: need a refresher on how Google handles JavaScript crawling and indexing?
 This JS rendering guide can help.

 4. Core Product Information Hidden in Tabs or Accordions

-There’s no doubt that tabs and accordions are great for decluttering and organizing product pages.
+Tabs and accordions are great for decluttering and organizing product pages.
 But, you should be careful not to hide core product information (like specifications, sizing charts, shipping info) behind them.

-5. Content Hidden Via JavaScript or Lazy Loading
+5. Content Hidden via JavaScript or Lazy Loading

 For example, frameworks like AngularJS rely on client-side rendering.
 Without server-side rendering or proper pre-rendering, Googlebot may struggle to crawl and index the content consistently.
 This delay or failure in rendering can cause search engines to miss critical parts of your page.

-Resource: Check out this technical guide on how to optimize your JavaScript website
+Resource: check out this technical guide on how to optimize your JavaScript website

 6. Content Embedded in iFrames